Acute flaccid myelitis (AFM)

 If you or your child develops symptoms of acute flaccid myelitis, seek immediate medical care.
 Symptoms can progress rapidly.
 Hospitalization is needed and sometimes a ventilator is required for breathing support.

 Since experts began tracking acute flaccid myelitis following initial clusters in 2014, outbreaks in the United States have occurred in 2016 and 2018.
-Another outbreak is expected in 2020.
 Outbreaks tend to occur between August and November.

 The most common signs and symptoms of acute flaccid myelitis include: